How Many Resonance Structures for CO3^2-?

 Introduction to Resonance Structures

 Resonance structures are alternative Lewis structures that represent the same molecule or ion, differing only in the arrangement of electrons.
-Also, these structures illustrate the delocalization of electrons within a molecule, which contributes to its stability.
+Which means these structures illustrate the delocalization of electrons within a molecule, which contributes to its stability.
 For the carbonate ion (CO3^2-), resonance is essential because it explains the equal bond lengths between the carbon and oxygen atoms, which would otherwise be inconsistent if only single or double bonds were present.

 Steps to Determine Resonance Structures for CO3^2-